hashicorp/consul/website/source/docs/commands/keys.html.markdown

 are installed on the cluster.
 You can ensure that a key is not installed using the `-list` and `-remove` options.

-By default, modifications made using this command will be persisted in the Consul agent's data directory.
-This functionality can be altered via the [Agent Configuration](/docs/agent/options.html).
+By default, modifications made using this command will **NOT** be persisted, and will be lost when the agent shuts down.
+You can alter this behavior via the `-persist-keyring` option in the
+[Agent Configuration](/docs/agent/options.html).

 All variations of the keys command will return 0 if all nodes reply and there